Moisturizer (album): Writing and composition

 The album's fourth track and third single, "Davina McCall", is named after English television presenter Davina McCall: "It's a really soppy love song.
 Me and my partner were watching Big Brother, and I know [McCall] isn't presenting the new one, but it made me think of watching Big Brother as a teenager, and how iconic she was, and that catchphrase: 'I'm coming to get you.'
 When we were first starting to play shows, she tagged us in a post and she was at a show with a Wet Leg t-shirt on.
 We were all obviously super-stoked."

 The track, "Jennifer's Body", is named after the 2009 comedy horror film, Jennifer's Body, directed by Karyn Kusama: "When we were writing the album at this house in the countryside, we spent the evenings watching a lot of horror films, and Jennifer's Body was one of them.
 I think I'd watched it when I was a teenager, as someone who thought they were straight.
 Then seeing it again now, I appreciated it a lot more, obviously.
 There is this lesbian storyline that's just one of the stories running through it; it's not the story.
 I think it's a bit more common now to have films with queer romance where that is kind of secondary to the lead storyline, and I think it just really obviously resonated with me a lot more now than I did when I was a teenager.

-Written and fronted by guitarist Hester Chambers, the track, "Don't Speak", was influenced by Chambers' longterm relationship with guitarist Josh Mobaraki.
+The track "Don't Speak", written and fronted by guitarist Hester Chambers, was influenced by Chambers' longterm relationship with guitarist Josh Mobaraki.